stejuan/Stock-Market-Sentiment-Analysis/README.md

 ### Model

 After splitting the data into a training and test set, text preprocessing, and creating word embeddings, I trained a few classification models (Random Forest and XGBoost).
-They both had similar predictive accuracy, with XGBoost coming in with the highest predictive accuracy at 72%.
+They both had similar predictive accuracy, with XGBoost coming in with the highest predictive accuracy.

 ### Dash Web Application